-The last view in Florence covers the Florence Cathedral on the left and the City Hall on the right.
-In the middle of the frame, a bit closer we can spot a roof of Palazzo Strozzi and Palacco del Circolo dell’Unione with the bright facade, a bit higher than other buildings.
+The last view of Florence covers the Florence Cathedral on the left and the City Hall on the right.
+In the middle of the frame, a bit closer we can spot the roof of Palazzo Strozzi and Palacco del Circolo dell’Unione with a bright facade, a bit higher than other buildings.
 This landmark has been also known as Palazzo Corsi across the centuries.

 A nice New Year experience can be gained in Paris.
 The fireworks show usually takes place by Arc de Triomphe – the most famous landmark in Paris.
 It’s good to locate in some elevated place.
 One of them is the Hyatt Regency Paris Etoile skyscraper.
 The webcam mounted there catches obviously the Eiffel Tower on the right and the Arc de Triomphe on the opposite side.
 In the middle, there is another isolated skyscraper visible – Maine-Montparnasse Tower.
 This is a 210m office skyscraper.
 The illuminated street clearly visible beneath is the Avenue de la Grande Armee, which starts at the Place Charles de Gaulle, where Arc de Triomphe is situated.

-The best view of the New Year’s fireworks show can be achieved from the Champs-Elysees avenue.
+The best view of the New Year’s fireworks show can be achieved from Champs-Elysees avenue.

 Another view is from the north, where we can see also the Golden Jubilee Bridges leading almost to the Royal Festival Hall, just a bit on the left.
 There are Whitehouse Apartments just behind and The Shard on the left beyond.
 The front of the Southbank is represented here by 1, 4, and 30 Casson Square as well as other apartment buildings with altitudes of more than 120m.

 The best view of the London Eye New Year’s celebration is from the closest distance possible.
-It’s desired by a lot of people, who want to see this event without purchasing the ticket.
+It’s desired by a lot of people, who want to see this event without purchasing a ticket.

-Good view offers also the Park Plaza London Riverbank with an amazing view at the crowded Lambeth Bridge and Westminster Palace in the background.
+A good view offers also the Park Plaza London Riverbank with an amazing view of the crowded Lambeth Bridge and Westminster Palace in the background.
 Just before the Palace of Westminster, the group of trees represents the Victoria Tower Gardens, a nice and Grade II listed public park created in the XIXth century.
 It belongs to the UNESCO World Heritage site of Westminster.
-It’s also another view at the Big Ben clock tower under renovation and a good view at the River Thames.
-River Thames is the longest rivet in England and the second-longest in the UK.
+It’s also another view of the Big Ben clock tower under renovation and a good view of the River Thames.
+River Thames is the longest river in England and the second-longest in the UK.
 Just a bit left of the Palace of Westminster, we can find Westminster Abbey.
 The abbey was found in the Xth century on Thorney Island – a small island within the Thames River.
 This object holds only one Anglo-Saxon door concluded around 1050, which is the oldest door in the United Kingdom.
 The last object to mention is the BT Tower visible just behind the Palace of Westminster on the left.

-There is no better view at the Palace of Westminster and Big Ben than from the Westminster Bridge and buildings located in the vicinity.
+There is no better view of the Palace of Westminster and Big Ben than from Westminster Bridge and the buildings located in the vicinity.
 The Westminster Bridge is the oldest surviving road bridge in central London, opened on May 24, 1862 – the day of Queen Victoria’s birthday.
 Unfortunately, she wasn’t there at that moment.
-The green paint refers to the color of seats in the House of Commons, the part of the Westminster Palace.
-The current Palace of Westminster stands roughly at the same place, where the older – medieval one was situated.
+The green paint refers to the color of the seats in the House of Commons, the part of the Westminster Palace.
+The current Palace of Westminster stands roughly in the same place, where the older – medieval one was situated.
 Unfortunately, it was destroyed by fire in the 1860s.
 Construction of the new palace took 3 decades.
 The most important part of the House of Parliament is Big Ben.
-It’s the London icon and most famous landmark in the London skyline at once.
+It’s the London icon and the most famous landmark in the London skyline at once.
 The Big Ben nickname comes from the Great Bell of the striking clock, which can be heard 9 miles away.
-Moreover, the Big Ben tower is the UK’s version of the Leaning Tower in Pisa.
-It’s driven by not stable grounds, which changed slightly over the years, since construction completed.
-Currently, the tower leans about 2,5cm towards the north-west.
+Moreover, Big Ben tower is the UK’s version of the Leaning Tower in Pisa.
+It’s driven by not stable grounds, which changed slightly over the years since construction was completed.
+Currently, the tower leans about 2,5cm towards the north west.
 Beyond the webcam, the illuminated Westminster Abbey is visible.
 On the right of the bridge, we can clearly see the Portcullis House, which is the office building for Westminster, opened in 2001.

 The most breathtaking view is undeniably from the observation deck at the top of The Shard.
-The Shard is actually the tallest building in Western Europe, counting almost 310 m.a.g.l and made with 11000 glass panels on the exterior.
+The Shard is actually the tallest building in Western Europe, counting almost 310 m.a.g.l, and made with 11000 glass panels on the exterior.
 The viewing platform includes 3 floors.
-There are 3 Deckchair webcams located there, which cover view towards east, north and west.
-The first view is at east with the Tower Bridge and Canary Wharf visible far away.
+There are 3 Deckchair webcams located there, which cover views toward east, north, and west.
+The first view is from the east with the Tower Bridge and Canary Wharf visible far away.

 The main New Year celebration venue can be seen from the west section of The Shard vista.

-Good view at the City of London offers a webcam mounted in Hoxton.
+A good view of the City of London offers a webcam mounted in Hoxton.
 The first skyscraper from the left is the Principal Tower.

-Another view in London shows the panorama of the HyDe Park – the Grade I listed major park in central London.
-Initially this park was a hunting area for the king Henry VIII.
-Several decades later the park was opened to public and quickly became popular.
-It’s definitely the largest Royal Park in central London an one of the largest city parks in the world.
-Interesting is the Serpentine – an artificial lake created in 1730s by Queen Caroline.
-The purpose of this lake creation was a presence of natural-looking pool.
-This type of lake inside the park became further inspiration for many city parks across the UK.
-At the forefront we can see the Winter Wonderland funfair.
-At the horizon, a lot of residential area from Paddington district is visible.
-The highest block of flats present in the left side of the camera frame is the 25 Porchester Place.
-In turn, from the right hand side, the office building can be seen.
+Another view in London shows the panorama of Hyde Park – the Grade I listed major park in central London.
+Initially, this park was a hunting area for king Henry VIII.
+Several decades later the park was opened to the public and quickly became popular.
+It’s definitely the largest Royal Park in central London and one of the largest city parks in the world.
+Interesting is the Serpentine – an artificial lake created in the 1730s by Queen Caroline.
+The purpose of this lake creation was the presence of a natural-looking pool.
+This type of lake inside the park became a further inspiration for many city parks across the UK.
+At the forefront, we can see the Winter Wonderland funfair.
+At the horizon, a lot of residential area from the Paddington district is visible.
+The highest block of flats present on the left side of the camera frame is 25 Porchester Place.
+In turn, from the right-hand side, the office building can be seen.
 It’s Euston Tower, which rises 124m.a.g.l.
-Just a front of Euston Tower, we can see the luxury suites – Grosvenor hotels located at the Park Lane, bounding HyDe Park from east.
+Just a front of Euston Tower, we can see the luxury suites – Grosvenor hotels located at Park Lane, bounding Hyde Park from the east.

 A nice view of New Year’s fireworks is in the York city center.
-The webcam shows York Minster – one of the largest cathedral in Europe and the largest medieval Gothic cathedral north of the Alps.
-It’s worth to see the world-famous Rose Window produced in 1515.
-At the forefront on a bit right side is the Grand II listed St Martin le Grand parish church built yet in XI century.
+The webcam shows York Minster – one of the largest cathedrals in Europe and the largest medieval Gothic cathedral north of the Alps.
+It’s worth seeing the world-famous Rose Window produced in 1515.
+At the forefront on a bit right side is the Grand II listed St Martin le Grand parish church built yet in the XI century.
 We can see only the tower, built in the XV century.

 Because of sparse settlements and low population density, the Lake District area is not the best place for watching New York fireworks.
-Despite perfect panoramas from the hill tops, the firecrackers are too small to be properly visible at the long line of sight.
+Despite perfect panoramas from the hilltops, the firecrackers are too small to be properly visible in the long line of sight.
 The webcam located in Whitebarrow Village just caught only one firework probable above Haweswater Reservoir near Bampton.
 Lake District National Park protects the perfect preserved postglacial relief in Cumbrian Mountains.
-Moreover these mountains includes all 3000+ feet altitude mountains in England.
+Moreover, these mountains include all 3000+ feet altitude mountains in England.